SergioCoboLopez/ELN_Sergio/docs/april_23/week_1.md

 2. Think if there is another way to arrange elements (probability of lysogeny)
 3. Make a container for eDAR that you can import right away (it could be a function that you define or the metabolic model?)

+##April 4

+How am I going to fix the container of the parameter values.
+I want to have a stochastic model and a non stochastic model together.
+I should be able to easily change from one to the other.
+This looks good.